Email marketing gives you the best returns – $36 for every $1 spent!

 Promotional emails are either sales-related or educational.
 A sales email could be a targeted campaign designed to drive conversions, whereas an educative email could be a newsletter.

-E-commerce businesses can benefit greatly from email marketing.
+E-commerce businesses can greatly benefit from email marketing.
+Just look at these numbers.

-Email marketing results in a 15% conversion rate.
+- Email marketing can result in a 15% conversion rate on average.

-89% of businesses use emails for improving customer retention.
+- 89% of businesses use email to improve customer retention.

 Welcome emails